 Mr. Vladimir Cvetković, Third Secretary, International Law Department, Ministry of Foreign Affairs of Serbia and Montenegro, as Assistants;

 Ms Marijana Santrač, LL.B., M.A.
-(Central European University), as Technical Assistant, and the Italian Republic, represented by
+(Central European University), as Technical Assistant, and the Kingdom of the Netherlands, represented by

 Ms Dina Dobrković, LL.B.,